Avoiding Costly Delays: Essential Tips for PCB Designers

 Tara Dunn

-| Created: September 11, 2024 | Updated: October 7, 2024
+| Created: September 11, 2024 | Updated: December 13, 2024

 Avoiding Costly Delays Essential Tips for PCB Designers

 Have you ever experienced the frustration of having your PCB design order placed on hold by your fabricator?
-This is a common issue that many PCB designers face, particularly with new flexible circuit or rigid-flex designs.
+This is a common issue that many PCB designers face, particularly with new flexible circuits or rigid-flex designs.
 When an order is placed, the anticipation of a smooth production process can be quickly disrupted by an unexpected hold, often due to engineering questions or clarifications.
 These holds are not just minor inconveniences—they can lead to significant delays in your project timeline, disrupting schedules, increasing costs, and straining relationships with clients or stakeholders.

 Documentation: The Root of Many Delays